77: Minion: Impossible

 Great list, bro.

 Yeah, it's just the IMDb top 10 list.
+Exactly.

+Yeah.
 That's actually a really funny goof.

-Number one, Josh, it's just the
+Number one, Josh, it's just the list of

-Number two, like what?
+Number two, Like, what?

 Forest Gum.